VOLUNTARY ASSISTED DYING LEGISLATION IN AUSTRALIA AND OVERSEAS

 GENERAL BACKGROUND ON VOLUNTARY ASSISTED DYING LEGISLATION

-Voluntary assisted dying was briefly permitted in the Northern Territory (1996) before the law was repealed by the Federal Government in 1997.
-Over the past two decades, since the Northern Territory law was overturned, there have been over thirty attempts to pass another assisted dying law.
-All of those attempts failed up until November 2017, when the Victorian Parliament made history by becoming the first Australian state to pass the Voluntary Assisted Dying Bill 2017.
-Since then Western Australia (2019), Tasmania (2021), South Australia (2021) and Queensland (2021) have also passed VAD legislation.
-New South Wales is the last state to consider these laws and their VAD Bill passed in the Lower House in November 2021 and is currently being debated in the Upper House (2022).
+Voluntary assisted dying (VAD) was briefly permitted in the Northern Territory (1996) before the law was repealed by the Federal Government in 1997.
+Over the two decades since the Northern Territory law was overturned, there were over thirty failed attempts to pass another assisted dying law in Australia.
+Finally in November 2017 the Victorian Parliament made history by passing the Voluntary Assisted Dying Act 2017.
+Since then, Western Australia (2019), Tasmania (2021), South Australia (2021), Queensland (2021), New South Wales (2022), and the Australian Capital Territory (2024) have also passed VAD laws, with the legislation becoming effective after an implementation period of approximately 18 months in each of those jurisdictions.

 ELIGIBILITY REQUIREMENTS, METHODS OF ADMINISTRATION AND LEGAL FRAMEWORKS

-There are differences between the various laws in regard to the eligibility criteria, the method of administration of the lethal medication and the legal framework, or process.
+There are differences between the various laws regarding the eligibility criteria, the method of administration of the lethal medication and the legal framework, or process.

 The laws passed in Australia to date generally follow the American model, but the prognosis of time before death does vary.
-In Victoria, Western Australia, Tasmania and South Australia it is 6 months except in the case of neurodegenerative conditions, for which it is 12months.
-In Queensland the VAD law requires a prognosis of less than 12 months.
+In Victoria, Western Australia, Tasmania, South Australia and NSW it is six months except in the case of neurodegenerative conditions, for which it is 12 months.
+In Queensland the VAD law requires a prognosis of less than 12 months in all cases.
 A table (prepared by Go Gentle Australia) comparing the details of the Australian laws may be found here - A Comparative Table of Australian VAD laws.

-It would take up too much room to provide a detailed comparison of the legal frameworks, safeguards and procedures involved in the various assisted dying models around the world.
+It is not possible to provide a detailed comparison of the legal frameworks, safeguards and procedures involved in the various assisted dying models around the world.
 However, according to the Victorian Committee, which travelled to many of these jurisdictions, although the models differ, ‘what they all have in common is robust regulatory frameworks that focus on transparency, patient-centred care and choice.’
 Both the Victorian Committee and the Western Australia Joint Select Committee found no evidence of so-called institutional corrosion or the often cited ‘slippery slope’.

 (a) the person has reached 18 years of age;